tlswg/tls13-spec/draft-ietf-tls-tls13.md

 If the server rejects the "early_data" extension, the client application MAY opt to retransmit the data once the handshake has been completed.
-TLS stacks SHOULD not do this automatically and client applications MUST take care that the negotiated parameters are consistent with those it expected.
+If TLS stacks do this automatically, they should take care that the negotiated parameters from the full handshake are consistent with those it expected from the 0-RTT handshake.
 For example, if the selected ALPN protocol has changed, it is likely unsafe to retransmit the original application layer data.

 #### Processing Order